getsentry/sentry-docs/src/wizard/javascript/sveltekit/with-error-monitoring-and-performance.md

   dsn: '___PUBLIC_DSN___',
   // Performance Monitoring
   integrations: [new Sentry.BrowserTracing()],
-  // Capture 100% of the transactions.
-Adjust this value in production as necessary:
+  tracesSampleRate: 1.0, // Capture 100% of the transactions.
+Adjust this value in production as necessary.
-  tracesSampleRate: 1.0,
 });
 ```